Skip to main content

 You want to talk about an all-time heater, you have to start with Jared Goff’s last three games.
 Three wins, a completion percentage over 85, seven touchdowns to zero interceptions and a 153.1 passer rating.

-Goff’s 85.3 completion percentage over his last four games is the highest since at least 1950 among quarterbacks with 90-plus pass attempts in a four-game span.
+Goff’s 83.5 completion percentage over his last four games is the highest since at least 1950 among quarterbacks with 90-plus pass attempts in a four-game span.

-3) Love joins elite QB company with multiple touchdown performance
+3) Love joins elite QB company with multiple-touchdown performance

 Love has averaged three touchdown passes and 1.6 interceptions per game in 2024, both the most among all qualified passers.
-If that holds, Love would join Cleveland’s Brian Sipe (1979) and Seahawks’ Jim Zorn (1977) as the only players since the 1970 merger to lead the NFL in passing touchdowns per game and interceptions per game in the same season.
+If that holds, Love would join Cleveland’s Brian Sipe (1979) and the Seahawks’ Jim Zorn (1977) as the only players since the 1970 merger to lead the NFL in passing touchdowns per game and interceptions per game in the same season.

-5) Chiefs, Mahomes remain lone undefeated squad
+5) Chiefs remain lone undefeated squad despite Mahomes' slow start

-The Chiefs are the NFL’s lone remaining undefeated team (something the reigning Super Bowl Champion hasn’t done since 2011, when the Packers started 13-0).
+The Chiefs are the NFL’s lone remaining undefeated team (something the reigning Super Bowl champion hasn’t done since 2011, when the Packers started 13-0).
 Mahomes told reporters postgame that he is proud of how the team has won games, but that he “[just doesn’t] think it's normal for what you've seen from us because there's not a lot of passing touchdowns.
 There's been a lot of turnovers, especially by me.”

 The last undefeated team in the NFL has not won the Super Bowl since 2006 (Manning’s Colts started 9-0 and went on to win Super Bowl XLI).
 No team has ever won three consecutive Super Bowls.
-Mahomes and the Chiefs will look to keep winning, even if it’s in "ugly" fashion in order to become the first.
+Mahomes and the Chiefs will look to keep winning, even if it’s in ugly fashion, in order to become the first.

-6) Raiders rookie TE makes history
+6) Raiders rookie makes history

 Brock Bowers and the Raiders may not be getting a lot of attention, but the 13th overall pick has been off to an impressive start in his career.

-Bowers leads all tight ends with 47 receptions (13 more than anyone else) and 477 receiving yards (over 100 more than second place George Kittle).
+Bowers leads all tight ends with 47 receptions (13 more than anyone else) and 477 receiving yards (over 100 more than second-place George Kittle).

-7) Parker Washington shines in London win
+7) Washington shines in London

 Research shoutouts: Tony Holzman-Escareno (@FrontOfficeNFL), John Todd and Blake Warye (@bwaryeofblake)